westpoint-robotics/turtlebot3_manipulation/README.md

 # West Point Documentation in this section:

-## What works in Simulation
+## What has been tested in Simulation
 - Start the simulation:
 `ros2 launch turtlebot3_manipulation_bringup gazebo.launch.py`

-- Run example control code:
+- Run example control code (Drives in circle and moves manipulator repeatedly between 4 poses):
 `roslaunch tbot3_manipulation_python test_joint_control.launch.py`

-## What works on Real Hardware
+## What has been tested on Real Hardware
 - On the Raspberry Pi5 bring up the Turtlebot:
 `ros2 launch turtlebot3_manipulation_bringup hardware.launch.py`

-- Run example control code:
+- Run example control code (Drives in circle and moves manipulator repeatedly between 4 poses):
 `roslaunch tbot3_manipulation_python test_joint_control.launch.py`